Amreen-grewal/Induction-/README.md

 - **Buddy4Study** representatives introduced the **Satya Scholarship Program**, detailing eligibility requirements and guiding us through the application process.
 - **Dr. Arashdeep Singh** delivered an insightful session titled **“Food: A Pivotal Role in Student’s Overall Wellness”**, addressing common food myths and emphasising the connection between healthy eating, concentration, and sustained energy.
 - The **Causmic Club** initiated its induction activities, helping students set up **GitHub accounts** and demonstrating how to compile and submit the **induction report**.

+## Day 3 – 2nd August 2025

+The third day of the Induction Program was entirely spent in the auditorium, featuring two key sessions that beautifully blended science, values, and personal reflection.

+- **Expert Lecture by Dr. Jaswinder Singh (Shiksha Ratan)** – Delivered an engaging session on the deep connection between mathematics, science, and life.
+He began with the *sakhi* from Guru Nanak Dev Ji’s childhood, where learning the number “1” became a spiritual realisation of “Ek Onkar.”
+He explained that the three components of the *Ek Onkar* symbol represent the Creator (Generator), Preserver (Operator), and Destroyer.
+  He then demonstrated how vibrations travel by showing their speed in a practical way, linking it to how attentive and responsive students should be in class.
+Using utensils, he produced different sounds by holding them from various points, illustrating how guidance (the “hold” of a Guru) shapes what we produce in life.
+Overall, he intertwined science and mathematics with elements of faith, making the lecture memorable and thought-provoking.

+- **Honouring Ceremony** – Sardar Gurcharan Singh Grewal, the Chief Guest, honoured Dr. Jaswinder Singh for his impactful lecture.

+- **Session on Universal Human Values by Dr. Priyadarshini** – Focused on the ultimate goal of life being happiness.
+She explained that to achieve lasting happiness, a person must have:
+  1. Right Understanding
+  2. Right Relationships
+  3. Physical Facilities
+  The lecture encouraged self-reflection, leaving many students with fresh perspectives on their own goals and priorities.